MrWeckx/obsidian_apps/aliases/README.md

 ### Contact info

-First of all sorry for the roughness of the program, I'm not a fully fledge programmer but a physics undergraduate so forgive the messy stuff.
+First of all sorry for the roughness of the program, I'm not a fully fledge programmer but a physics undergraduate so forgive the messy stuff or english misspelling.

 Feel free to colaborate, ask or update anything so we start developing our own plugins untill Obsidian v1 lauches (aw yea) :clap: :dancer: